161chihuahuas/kadence/tutorials/config.md

 ##### Default: `0`

-Places Kadence into test mode, significantly lowering the identity solution difficulty and the permission solution difficulty.
+Places Dusk into test mode, significantly lowering the identity solution difficulty and the permission solution difficulty.